grimdoomer/DeadRisingEx/README.md

 - DeadRisingEx/DeadRisingLauncher: The unofficial update for the game that is based on LibMtFramework, and the launcher application for running the game with the update

 ### LibMtFramework
 This is the SDK library for making code modifications to the game.
 It contains a bunch of header and source files that can be used to interact with various game objects and hook into different game components.
 For more information I will be creating a wiki on how to use LibMtFramework and interact with different game components.
 This is still a WIP!
+Also full disclosure the library is not at all documented or cleaned up for the first release of this.

 ### DeadRisingEx
 This is the code for the DeadRisingEx update which uses LibMtFramework.
 Here is where you can see how I created all the features in the update and use it as a reference for writing your own code modifications.
 More information on this soon.